Equality Report

 Attendance

 Students’ attendance is above the national average and is monitored on a weekly basis and analysed in order to target individuals who need support in improving their attendance.
-Absence for 2021/2022 was 6.2%.
-Persistent absence was 17.0%, both figures in the lowest 20% of all schools.
-This is true for in 2018/19, 2017/18 and 2016/17.
+Absence for 2021/2022 was 6.7%.
+Persistent absence was 19.3%, both figures in the lowest 20% of all schools.
+In 2022/2023, absence was 7.4%, and PAs 17.9%.
+In 2024, absence had decreased to 5.6%, in the lowest 20% of all schools.

 Exclusions and incidents

-There was no permanent exclusion at Bentley Wood in 2021-22, 1 in 2019/2020, and none in the previous three years.
-The number of girls who are sanctioned with fixed term exclusions / suspension has been kept low as a result of positive behaviour management strategies, good relationships, and through restorative justice approaches.
+There was no permanent exclusion at Bentley Wood in 2023-2024, 2022-23, 2021-22 (nat. average = 2), 2020-21, 1 in 2019/2020, and none in the previous three years.
+The number of girls who are sanctioned with fixed term exclusions / suspension has been kept low as a result of positive behaviour management strategies, strong support from the leadership team, an emphasis on good relationships, and through use of restorative justice approaches, where appropriate.
 The percentage of exclusions for different groups of students are in line with national comparisons.

 Attainment

-• Maintain excellent achievement of all groups of students through high expectations and appropriate interventions where necessary, including a special focus on vulnerable high- attaining students.
+• Maintain excellent academic and personal achievement of all groups of students through high expectations and appropriate interventions where necessary, including a special focus on SEND and vulnerable high-attaining students.

 • Maintain high standards and expectations of student behaviour, including ensuring that incidences of discriminatory behaviour and bullying are reported, investigated, logged and acted upon in a systematic manner, including discrimination based on race and sexuality.